andrejewski/paul/README.md

 ### walker(walkFn) func

-The function `walker` takes a walk function and returns a function to be used on a node to return its children.
+The function `walker` takes a walking function and returns a function to be used on a node to return its children.

 What makes Paul useful is this function.
 Supply `walker` a walking function with the signature `function(node, walk)`, which decides how a node's children are walked or ignored.